SMControl/SO_Upgrade/README.md

 - Installs Firebird if needed.
 - Ensures correct folder permissions.

+**⚠️ Does not support the Setup requiring a Reboot.**
+> If a reboot is required, either finish the Setup manually after a reboot OR leave the reboot until the end.

 ## How to Run
 1. Open **PowerShell as Administrator**.
 2. Run: